 Fresh dill, fresh basil or fresh chives would all be lovely in this baked fish dish.

 Absolutely.
-To modify this delicious recipe for stovetop cooking, make the garlic butter sauce, as described in the directions.
+To modify this recipe for stovetop cooking, make the garlic butter sauce, as described in the directions.
 Start a large skillet on the stove over medium-high heat with a drizzle of extra-virgin olive oil.
-Cook the seasoned walleye fillets for 2-3 minutes on the first side, then flip and add the lemon butter garlic sauce to the pan.
-Reduce to medium and cook for 3-4 minutes, until the fish is cooked through.
-Remove from heat, top with fresh herb and serve with lemon wedges.
+Cook the seasoned walleye fillets for 2-3 minutes on the first side, then flip the fish, reduce the heat to medium and add the lemon butter garlic sauce to the pan.
+Cook for 3-4 minutes, until the fish is cooked through.
+Remove from heat, top with fresh herbs and serve with lemon wedges.

 To store, transfer leftover cooked walleye fillets and vegetables to an airtight container or resealable plastic bag and store in the refrigerator for up to 2 days.